 Students who have not purchased the current SFS subscription will have their account locked on the last day of Drop/Add and will be unable to complete course and certification assignments.
 This will affect course grades and program completion.
 Students may use the remaining financial aid in their accounts to pay for SFS.
 Contact the Business Office for details.
 Students who do not have financial aid funds available may contact the Chaplain's Office for a Panther Needs loan which must be paid back.

 Safe Hiring Solutions Background Check approximately $20 per year

-Beginning in 2021-2022, the 300 level (Methods) candidates will pay $100 each term that they are enrolled in Methods courses (for a total of $200 for the year).
+Beginning in 2022-2023, the 300 level (Methods) candidates will pay a $100 fee for each term that they are enrolled in Methods courses (for a total of $200 for the year).
 Student teaching courses (455, 456, 458, 459) will have a course fee of $300 per candidate.
 These fees go toward the stipends paid to the clinical educator for mentoring student teachers in their K-12 classroom.

-Though not required for certification or graduation, Education students should be aware that there are licensing examinations to qualify for licensing as well as the fee for Indiana and/or other state licensing.
-The amount varies by state, and many states require initial licensing in the state where teacher preparation was completed.
-In addition, there is a cost for each license area application.
-Students may apply for reimbursement of Praxis licensure fees one time per licensure exam.
-For additional information, please refer to the Educator Licensing tab, and our licensing advisor.
+Education students should be aware that there are licensing examinations to qualify for licensing as well as the fee for Indiana and/or other state licensing.
+The cost of these licensing tests may vary by content area.
+All candidates need at least two licensure exams.
+Students may apply for reimbursement of Praxis licensure exam fees (once per exam) through the Spicer Phillips Endowment Fund.
+For additional information, please refer to the Educator Licensing tab.

 More information is also available about any of these fees from our licensing advisor.